Rhizosphere: Chemical availability

 Plant roots may exude 20–40% of the sugars and organic acids—photosynthetically fixed carbon.
 Plant root exudates, such as organic acids, change the chemical structure and the biological communities of the rhizosphere in comparison with the bulk soil or parent soil.
 Concentrations of organic acids and saccharides affect the ability of the biological communities to shuttle phosphorus, nitrogen, potassium, and water to the root cap, and the total availability of iron to the plant and to its neighbors.
 The ability of the plant's root and its associated soil microorganisms to provide specific transport proteins affects the availability of iron and other minerals for it and its neighbors.
 This can affect the composition of the community and its fitness.

 Root exudates come in the form of chemicals released into the rhizosphere by cells in the roots and cell waste referred to as rhizodeposition.
 This rhizodeposition comes in various forms of organic carbon and nitrogen that provide for the communities around plant roots and dramatically affect the chemistry surrounding the roots.
 Exopolysaccharides, such as polyglycolide (PGA), affect the ability of roots to uptake water by maintaining the physical stability of the soil carbon sponge and controlling the flow of water.
 For example, a tomato field study showed that exopolysaccharides extracted from the rhizosphere were different (total sugar amounts and mean infrared measurements) depending on the tomato varieties grown, and that under water deficit conditions (limited irrigation), the increase in exopolysaccharide production and microbial activity affected water retention in the soil and field performance of tomato.
 In potato cultivar root exudates, phenols and lignins comprise the greatest number of ion influencing compounds regardless of growing location; however, the intensity of different compounds was found to be influenced by soils and environmental conditions, resulting in variation amongst nitrogen compounds, lignins, phenols, carbohydrates, and amines.
+In addition to supporting beneficial communities, the accumulation of specific root exudates over time can create negative feedback loops for the host plant.
+In aged tea plantations, the buildup of plant polyphenols in the soil has been directly linked to a detrimental shift in soil microbial communities, contributing to the decline in soil health and productivity known as soil sickness.